-At AVK, we primarily focus on goal no. 6 in helping provide safe drinking water and decent sanitation for all.
-Looking at the challenges we face globally, we still have a way to go before crossing the goal line.
-It is a fact that 6 in 10 people lack access to safely managed sanitation facilities; it is a fact that 4 billion people lack access to basic sanitation services, such as toilets or latrines, and it is a fact that more than 80% of all wastewater resulting from human activities is discharged into rivers or the sea without any treatment or pollution removal.
+It is a fact that 3.6 billion people lack access to basic sanitation services, such as toilets or latrines.
+It is also a fact that more than 80% of all wastewater resulting from human activities is discharged into rivers or the sea without any treatment or pollution removal.
+But...

 “What if..” is no longer a relevant question.
 It is possible to turn wastewater into renewable energy.

 Today, the city of Aarhus has succeeded in making the whole water cycle of Marselisborg catchment area energy neutral, servicing 200,000 people with fresh clean drinking water, and turning all the wastewater from the same area into energy.
-The water loss, NRW, is down to approx. 6% and the net energy production is 1.6 times of what the treatment facility is consuming itself.
-This has been achieved through digitalization of the wastewater facility resulting in a much higher use of sensors, variable speed drives and advanced process control offering both energy savings and increased energy production from the household wastewater.
+The water loss, or non-revenue-water, is down to approximately 6% and the net energy production is 1.6 times of what the treatment facility is consuming itself.
+This has been achieved through digitalisation of the wastewater facility resulting in a much higher use of sensors, variable speed drives and advanced process control offering both energy savings and increased energy production from the household wastewater.

-Today, water handling counts for 4% of the global electricity use, which equals the whole electricity demand of Russia - just to put it in perspective.
-The aim must be to make the whole water cycle through society energy neutral.
-By optimizing and introducing SMART technology in both wastewater treatment plants and in the water supply, the goal is within reach.
+Today, water handling counts for 4% of the global electricity use, which equals to the entire electricity demand of Russia.
+We need to assure an energy neutral water cycle through society.
+By applying the many new, well-proven technologies at wastewater treatment plants and in water supply networks, the goal is within reach.

-AVK is a part of this new type of power plant of the future.
-AVK products are the back bone of the plant.
-Up-time is essential for a wastewater treatment plant.
-It is not easy to ask society to stop using water for a while, or the nature to hold back rain.
-We make it possible to service and maintain the equipment, as the operator has to be able to rely on well-functioning valves, that can shut of drop tight.
-We make it possible to control the flow streams through the plant with our modulating control design of our knife gate valves, and we deliver high quality valves and actuators, where energy consumption has been a priority.
-Both when it comes to KV-value and pressure drop across the valve, but also when it comes to open, closed or modulating mode of the valve.
+AVK products are the backbone of any treatment plant.
+Up-time is essential, and it is not easy to ask society to stop using water for a while, or Nature to hold back rain.
+We make it possible to easily service and maintain the equipment, and the operator has to be able to rely on well-functioning valves that can shut off tightly.
+We make it possible to control the flow streams through the plant with our modulating control design of our knife gate valves, and we deliver high-quality valves and actuators where energy consumption has been a key priority.
+Both when it comes to Kv-value and pressure drop across the valve, but also when it comes to open, closed or modulating mode of the valve.

 You can read more about how AVK has delivered solutions to wastewater treatment plants around the world in the links below.